Kiszuriwalilibori/perfectcolors/README.md

 3. Navigation might look cumbersome but tried to cover most cases of user's input in browser navbar

 4. Styling: While generally do not like MUI here took opportunity to use exclusively MUI (and what base React out-of-box styles are), just to gain some experience.
 Besides, styling is rather minimalistic by definition (or my idea of design);

+5. unknown type in filterSlice: i would rather avoid 0 whichi reasonably good Id; making exceptions for 0 would IMO seem hacky, then I took null though it means more code and assertions